ArtosSystems/docs-legacy/source/index.html.md

 primarySignedTicketData  | string  |
 customerSignedData  | string  |

-Anything that is `primarySigned` is coming from the link generator on completion of a ticket.
+Anything that is `primarySigned` is sent from a link generator on completion of a ticket.
 What has been signed by the customer (including `doublySignedSecret`) comes from a wallet.

-**Customer Signed Data contains:**
+**customerSignedData contains:**

 `customerSignedData = sign(“$payload|$eventId|$ticketRef|${link.secret}|$secretSignature|$doublySignedSecret|$ticketDataSignature”, customerPrivateKey)`